Wellbeing and Engagement Small Grant Program

-To do so, WellDOM will fund up to four, 12-month small grants of $2,500 each.
-Priority will be given to projects with a strong rationale; that have the potential to be scaled to larger populations; and that can be achieved within the specified budget and timeframe.
-Projects that have already received significant external funding will be less competitive.
+We will fund up to four 12-month grants of $2,500 each.
+Priority goes to projects with clear rationale, scalability, and feasibility within budget and timeline.
+Projects with significant external funding will be less competitive.

 All awardees will be invited to dinner with the chair of the Department of Medicine at the end of this program to present their findings.